 Before computers, P&F charts were popular because it was simple to maintain a large collection of charts.
 Using just a pencil, a newspaper and some graph paper, P&F chartists were able to update and analyze 50 or more charts every day - in less than an hour.
-There is a certain feel one gets when updating chart by hand.
+There is a certain feel one gets when updating a chart by hand.
 However, this classic paper and pencil-based method was largely put aside as technology made charting easier.
-StockCharts.com offers three different Point & Figure charting options as well as the ability to scan 1000s of stocks for specific patterns.
+StockCharts.com offers Point & Figure charting as well as the ability to scan thousands of stocks for specific P&F patterns.

 On a P&F chart, price movements are represented with rising X-Columns and falling O-Columns.
 Each column represents an uptrend or a downtrend of sorts.
 Each X or O occupies what is called a box on the chart.
 Each chart has a setting called the Box Size, which defines the price range for each box.

 Each chart has a second setting called the Reversal Amount that determines the amount that a stock needs to move in the opposite direction to warrant a column reversal.
 Whenever this reversal threshold is crossed, a new column is started right next to the previous one, only moving in the opposite direction.